DJI RumorsDJI Rumors

 Obstacle Avoidance: 360° Coverage on Both Models

-- Forward — Dual vision sensors + what appears to be a LiDAR emitter
+• Forward — Dual vision sensors + a dedicated LiDAR emitter

 The Lito 1 appears to have forward and downward sensors only, based on the visible sensor windows in the leaked images.
 This tracks with its entry-level positioning.